-It is the policy of DXC Technology to not share internal information on internal risk assessments, policy documents, communications or internal investigations.
-DXC has a public code of conduct available at: https://assets1.dxc.technology/governance/downloads/DXC_Code_of_Conduct.pdf.
+It is the policy of DXC Technology to not share internal information on internal risk assessments, policy documents, communications, or internal investigations.
+DXC has a Code of Conduct available for public viewing at: https://assets1.dxc.technology/governance/downloads/DXC_Code_of_Conduct.pdf.

-In addition, DXC's policy on anti-corruption is as follows: DXC has zero tolerance for bribery, kickbacks and other improper payments.
-We are committed to succeeding on the merits of our competitive offerings and the value we bring to clients.
+In addition, DXC's policy on anti-corruption is as follows: DXC has zero tolerance for bribery, kickbacks, and other improper payments.
+We are committed to succeeding on the merits of our competitive offerings and the value we bring to customers.
 For this reason, we do not make or take bribes or kickbacks to or from anyone to obtain, retain, or direct business, or to secure any other business advantage - nor does the company permit any other person or entity to do so on our behalf - at any time, in any public or private sector market, or in any circumstance.